 Many Tekla Structures dialog boxes contain user-defined attributes for various objects.
 When you define a new user-defined attribute, make the definition of the user-defined attribute unique.
 This is because a user-defined attribute cannot have different definitions for different object types.
-In drawings, the user-defined attributes can be used in templates, Document manager, and marks, for example.
+In drawings, the user-defined attributes can be used in templates, Drawing List , and marks, for example.

 When you define new user-defined attributes

-When you define new user-defined attributes, you need to create your own objects.inp file in the company, project or firm folder.
-After adding your own user-defined attributes, you need to use the Diagnose and change attribute definitions tool to update the definitions in the model.
+When you define new user-defined attributes, create your own objects.inp file in the company, project or firm folder.
+After adding your own user-defined attributes, you need to use the Diagnose & Change Attribute Definitions tool to update the definitions in the model.
 The object.inp files are merged so that if there are user-defined attributes in any of the files, they are displayed in the user interface.
 Tekla Structures merges the files in a way that eliminates duplicate attributes.
 If Tekla Structures encounters the same attribute name in different objects.inp files, the attribute from the first read objects.inp file will be used.